 LED light treatment can take several sessions, and the results will come with time.
 There is no pain or downtime.
 It also does not damage the surrounding skin.

 Four weeks after surgery is the perfect time to start using silicone strips.
 Silicone strips have been used for surgical scar management for more than 30 years.
 Almost every plastic surgeon agrees that they make a better-looking scar.
 They work great on normal tummy tuck scars, and can even benefit patients with hypertrophic or keloid scars.2

-Silicone strips are a soft dressing.
-They looks similar to the clear dressing that goes on after surgery.
-Silicone strips have been proven to flatten the scar and give your scar the best appearance possible.
+Silicone strips are commonly used to improve the appearance of scars after surgery.
 They also help take tension off the scar as it heals.

 Silicone sheets should be worn for about 8-12 hours a day, and you can even reuse the same strip the next day.
 Dr. Beldholm will provide you with these so you do not have to buy them on your own.
 However, tummy tuck scar treatments kits and silicone sheets are available online and at some drugstores.